 Microperimetry in Atrophy Progression Study (MAPS)

-Multi-spectral functional imaging study
+Multi-spectral imaging study in AMD

 Using Artificial intelligence (AI) to analyse OCT images in AMD